BitTheByte/Domainker/README.md

 # Format
-I want to add different formats at the future but currenlty this tool only support this format for the domains file
+I want to add different formats at the future but currently this tool only supports this formats for the input file
 ```
 https://sub.domain.com
 http://sub.domain.com